SmartPiggy: A goal-based savings companion for kids

 To reinforce positive saving behavior, the Smart Mini Bank rewards the child upon successful completion of a goal by adding a small amount of interest to the saved total, introducing simplified real-world financial principles in an age-appropriate manner.
 Parents act as facilitators rather than enforcers, guiding reflection and discussion instead of merely controlling access to money.

-At its core, this project reimagines the traditional piggy bank as a Smart Mini Bank, an interactive system that encourages purposeful saving and helps children develop a healthy, intentional relationship with money from an early age.
+At its core, this project reimagines the traditional piggy bank as a Smart Piggy Bank, an interactive system that encourages purposeful saving and helps children develop a healthy, intentional relationship with money from an early age.

 Initial concept model on SketchUp